Jah Ying Chung

 Eventually that search led her to animal welfare and the plant-based/alt-protein space in Asia, and to designing and doing market research that helps companies better understand Asian consumers.

-Today, Chung is the co-founder of The Good Growth Co., a market research firm “for sustainable and ethical food systems in Asia,” according to the organization’s website.
-Good Growth works with “alternative protein companies, animal welfare nonprofits and social impact funders to understand consumers, scope new markets and prototype products & programmes.”
+Today, Chung is the co-founder of The Good Growth Co., a market research and strategy consultancy “for sustainable and ethical food systems in Asia,” according to the organization’s website.
+Good Growth works with “food companies, advocacy groups and social impact funders to understand consumers, scope new markets and prototype products & programmes.”

 “The whole idea was to help good things grow,” she says of building Good Growth Co. in 2019.